 The MacBook notch started as a camera cutout.
-In 2026, it is becoming a small software shelf: a place for media controls, widgets, files, quick notes, clipboard history, and even voice notes.
+In 2026, it is becoming a small software shelf: a place for media controls, widgets, files, AI notes, clipboard history, and even voice notes.

 The best MacBook notch app depends on what you want the notch to do.
 Some apps turn it into a Dynamic Island-style media hub.
 Others hide it.
 A smaller group turns it into a real productivity surface.